stattlab/atomistic-scale-simulations/statmech-thermo/structural-correlations.md

 ## Static Correlations and Order Parameters

 The most important information that comes from simulations are the static correlation functions.
 You should develop a habit of looking at these quantities routinely since they tell you basic information about what the particles are doing, namely where they are and how they arrange themselves.
 The homework and exams require you to understand basic properties and relations of the static correlation functions.
 By static we mean properties that depend on properties computed with single "snapshot" or time step.
-This is contrasted with "dynamical properties" they depend on how properties change in time.
+This is contrasted with "dynamical properties" which depend on how properties change in time.

 The types of static correlations can generally be divided into